SpinResearch/RustySecrets/README.md

 a selectable number of shares K (with K ≤ N) is required to reconstruct the secret again.

 **Warning**: I don't yet recommend the serious use of this tool.
-I don't want to guarantee that shares computed with version 0.0.1 can still be decoded with newer versions.
+The encoding of the shares might change in a newer version in which case you would have trouble decoding secrets that have been shared using an older version of the program.
 For now, this is experimental.
-Also, I'm currently investigating whether my use of a non-prime field actually violates the information-theoretic security.

 # Example